-On September 2, 2014, in connection with the modified "Dutch auction" tender offer which is discussed in more detail in Note 10, we entered into a Fourth Amended and Restated Financing and Security Agreement (the "Credit Agreement").
-The Credit Agreement provides for a revolving credit facility up to a maximum principal amount of \$65 million and for a term loan in the maximum principal amount of \$40 million maturing on October 31, 2017 (the "Maturity Date"), and is secured by substantially all of our assets.
+On September 2, 2014, we entered into a Fourth Amended and Restated Financing and Security Agreement (the "Credit Agreement").
+The Credit Agreement provides for a revolving credit facility up to a maximum principal amount of \$65 million expiring on October 31, 2018 and for a term loan in the maximum principal amount of \$40 million maturing on October 31, 2017, and is secured by substantially all of our assets.

 The maximum interest rate on the Credit Agreement is the daily one-month LIBOR market index rate plus 2.50%.
 Based on our financial performance, the interest rate can be reduced to a minimum rate of the daily one-month LIBOR market index rate plus 1.25%, with the rate being determined based on our maximum leverage ratio for the preceding four quarters.
-Each unpaid advance on the revolving loan will bear interest until the Maturity Date.
-The term loan is payable in monthly installments equal to \$1.1 million plus applicable interest, beginning on November 1, 2014 and ending on the Maturity Date.
+Each unpaid advance on the revolving loan will bear interest until repaid.
+The term loan is payable in monthly installments equal to \$1.1 million plus applicable interest, beginning on November 1, 2014 and ending on October 31, 2017.
 We may prepay the term loan or the revolving loan, in whole or in part, at any time without premium or penalty, subject to certain conditions.
 Amounts repaid or prepaid on the term loan may not be reborrowed.

-The Credit Agreement contains customary affirmative and negative covenants, including covenants that limit or restrict our and our subsidiaries' (subject to certain exceptions) ability to, among other things, grant liens, make investments, incur indebtedness, merge or consolidate, dispose of assets, make acquisitions.
-We are also required to maintain compliance with a minimum fixed charge coverage ratio of 2.0 to 1.0 and a maximum leverage ratio of 2.25 to 1.0.
-As of December 31, 2014, our fixed coverage charge ratio was 4.5 to 1.0 and our leverage ratio was 1.02 to 1.0, each of which was in compliance with the Credit Agreement.
-As of December 31, 2014, our total long-term debt outstanding under the term loan was \$37.8 million.
-In addition, we had \$20.8 million of borrowings outstanding and \$43.3 million of available borrowings under the revolving credit facility as of December 31, 2014.
-For the year ended December 31, 2014, the weighted average interest rate on our borrowings was 1.7%.
+The Credit Agreement contains customary affirmative and negative covenants, including covenants that limit or restrict our and our subsidiaries' (subject to certain exceptions) ability to, among other things, grant liens, make investments, incur indebtedness, merge or consolidate, dispose of assets or make acquisitions.
+We are also required to maintain compliance with a minimum fixed charge coverage ratio of 1.5 to 1.0 and a maximum leverage ratio of 2.0 to 1.0.
+As of December 31, 2015, our fixed coverage charge ratio was 2.0 to 1.0 and our leverage ratio was 1.3 to 1.0, each of which was in compliance with the Credit Agreement.
+As of December 31, 2015, our total long-term debt outstanding under the term loan was \$24.4 million.
+In addition, we had \$34.1 million of borrowings outstanding and \$29.3 million of available borrowings under the revolving credit facility as of December 31, 2015.
+For the years ended December 31, 2015 and 2014, the weighted average interest rate on our borrowings was 2.0% and 1.7%, respectively.